 Valerian is a high-value medicinal herb.
 It’s a perennial, bitter-sweet tasting flowering plant.
-Some kinds they cultivate but you'll mostly find it growing wild in the under story of moist, humus-rich temperate and sub-tropical forests across the world.
+Some kinds they cultivate but you'll mostly find it growing wild in moist, humus-rich temperate and sub-tropical forests across the world.

 Commonly known as Spikenard, Valerian is a plant with mild sedative properties that's reported to enable sounder and quality sleep and helps relieve anxiety.